andresilva/bind/README.md

 bind
 ====

-A small Scheme interpreter written in Haskell
+A small Scheme parser written in Haskell